How to pick the right ecommerce platform for your online store

 Squarespace negatives:

-I hope this information will help you to decide which e-commerce platform to use for your online store.
-All four offer something a little different so hopefully, we’ve provided a little clarity into the differences and you can find the right platform to complement your business model.
+I hope this information helps you decide which ecommerce platform to use for your online store.
+Each one offers something a little different—so with the right insights, you’ll be able to find the right ecommerce platform to complement your business model.

 If you have decided to go with Shopify, I actually have a great training course which takes you step by step, through building your own site.
 It’s so easy, I even did it, and re-built my own Shopify store, iland co. in a weekend!